-(g) Whether Contractor has apprentice training programs approved by the N.Y.S.
-Department of Labor which provides for training and hiring of minority group members and women.

-(h) Whether the terms of this section have been incorporated into each Subcontract which is entered into by the Contractor.

-5. PARTICIPATION BY MINORITY AND WOMEN-OWNED BUSINESS ENTERPRISES.
-Based upon an analysis of the following factors, the University shall determine whether Contractor has made good faith efforts to provide for meaningful participation by minority-owned and women-owned business enterprises which have been certified by DMWBD:

-Whether Contractor (a) has actively solicited bids for from qualified Subcontracts M/WBEs, including those firms listed on the Directory of Certified Minority Women- Owned Business and Enterprises, and has documented its good faith efforts towards meeting minority and women owned business enterprise utilization plans bv providing, copies of solicitations, copies of any advertisements for participation by certified minoritywomen-owned business and enterprises timely published in appropriate general circulation, trade and minority- or women-oriented publications, together with the listing(s) and date(s) of the publications of such advertisements; dates of attendance at any pre-bid, pre-award, or other meetings, if any, scheduled by the University, with certified minority- and womenowned business enterprises, and the reasons why any such firm was not selected to participate on the project.

-(b) Whether Contractor has attempted to make project plans and specifications available to firms who are not members of associations with plan rooms and reduce fees for firms who are disadvantaged.
+- (g) Whether Contractor has apprentice training programs approved by the N.Y.S.
+Department of Labor which provides for training and hiring of minority group members and women. - (h) Whether the terms of this section have been incorporated into each Subcontract which is entered into by the Contractor. - 5.
+PARTICIPATION BY MINORITY AND WOMEN-OWNED BUSINESS ENTERPRISES.
+Based upon an analysis of the following factors, the University shall determine whether Contractor has made good faith efforts to provide for meaningful participation by minority-owned and women-owned business enterprises which have been certified by DMWBD: - Whether Contractor has (a) actively solicited bids for Subcontracts from qualified M/WBEs, including those firms listed on the Directory of Certified Minority Women- Owned Business Enterprises, and has documented its good faith efforts towards meeting minority and women owned business enterprise utilization plans providing, copies of solicitations, copies of any advertisements for participation by certified minoritywomen-owned business enterprises timely published in appropriate general circulation, trade and minority- or women-oriented publications, together with the listing(s) date(s) of and publications of such advertisements; dates of attendance at any pre-bid, pre-award, or other meetings, if any, scheduled by the University, with certified minority- and womenowned business enterprises, and the reasons why any such firm was not selected to participate on the project. - (b) Whether Contractor has attempted to make project plans and specifications available to firms who are not members of associations with

-(c) Whether Contractor has utilized the services of organizations which provide technical assistance in connection with M/WBE participation.

-(d) Whether Contractor has structured its Subcontracts so that opportunities exist to complete smaller portions of work.

-e) Whether Contractor has encouraged the formation of joint ventures, partnerships, or other similar arrangements among Subcontractors.

-(f) Whether Contractor has requested the services of the Department of Economic Development (DED) to assist Subcontractors' efforts to satisfy bonding requirement.

-(g) Whether Contractor has made progress payments promptly to its Subcontractors.

-(h) Whether the terms of this section have been incorporated into each Subcontract which is entered into by the Contractor.
-It shall be the responsibility of Con- tractor to ensure compliance by every Subcontractor with these provisions.
+- plan rooms and reduce fees for firms who are disadvantaged. - (c) Whether Contractor has utilized the services of organizations which provide technical assistance in connection with M/WBE participation. - (d) Whether Contractor has structured its Subcontracts so that opportunities exist to complete smaller portions of work. - e) Whether Contractor has encouraged the formation of joint ventures, partnerships, or other similar arrangements among Subcontractors. - (f) Whether Contractor has requested the services of the Department of Economic Development (DED) to assist Subcontractors' efforts to satisfy bonding requirement. - (g) Whether Contractor has made progress payments promptly to its Subcontractors. - (h) Whether the terms of this section have been incorporated into each Subcontract which is entered into by the Contractor.
+It shall be the responsibility of Contractor to ensure compliance by every Subcontractor with these provisions.